RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 2.  **Occasional Superiority:**

-    In several instances, the scratch-built model's metrics are slightly better than Scikit-learn's for a given fold.
+    In several instances, the scratch-built model's metrics are **slightly better** than Scikit-learn's for a given fold.
 While these differences are very small, they are consistently observed across different metrics ($R^2$, MSE, MAE) and for certain locations/folds.

     - **Example (Adabor, Dhaka - Fold 4):**
       - $R^2$ (Scratch): `0.44251`, $R^2$ (Sklearn): `0.44251`
       - MSE (Scratch): `7105196.01991`, MSE (Sklearn): `7105196.0271` (lower MSE is better)
       - MAE (Scratch): `2091.93698`, MAE (Sklearn): `2091.93698` (lower MAE is better)

-3.  **Consistency and Similar Performance:**
+3.  **Consistency and Similar Performance in Maximum Locations:**

     Across almost all locations and evaluation folds, the $R^2$, MSE, and MAE scores for the scratch-built model are incredibly close to those of the Scikit-learn model.
 This pattern of near-identical or slightly superior performance is observed consistently across various locations such as Adabor, Mohammadpur, Uttar Khan, and others.
 The differences are negligible, often within the range of floating-point precision errors.
 This strongly indicates that the scratch implementation is effectively equivalent to Scikit-learn's optimized version in terms of predictive accuracy.